Sport in Qatar

 Since its establishment in 2004, Aspire Academy has been mandated to provide training and education to students with sporting potential, in an exceptional sporting and learning environment.
 The academy has set itself the ambitious target to be, by 2020, recognised as the world’s leading sports academy in the development of youth athletes.
 In 2017, Aspire received an award for best Arab sports organisation.

 Each year, Aspire engages more than 6,000 young children (ages 6–12) through sport and football skill development and talent identification programmes throughout the country.
-The most talented boys are offered scholarships to join Aspire between the age of 12 to 18 and develop in the Academy’s “core” sports (football, athletics, squash, table tennis, and fencing) as well as in federation sports.
+The most talented children are offered scholarships to join Aspire between the age of 12 to 18 and develop in the Academy’s “core” sports (football, athletics, squash, table tennis, and fencing) as well as in federation sports.

 Student-athletes and graduates such as Mutaz Essa Barshim, Ashraf El-Seify, Abubaker Haydar, Abdulla Al-Tamimi, Bassem Hamida, Moaz Ibrahim and lately Owaab Barrow have successfully represented Qatar at international competitions.